whiletruedoio/whiletruedoio.general/roles/selinux/README.md

 #### Advanced Example

-A more advanced example, that set the policy to permissive.
+A more advanced example, that sets the policy to permissive.

 ```yaml
 ---